JensKlimke/jk/docs/README.md

 # JK Project Documentation

 Welcome to the JK Project documentation.
-This documentation provides comprehensive information about the JK project, including how to get started, development guidelines, testing procedures, and more.
+This documentation provides information about the JK project, focusing on system setup and component integration.

 ## Documentation Sections